department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 - You served at least 30 days at Camp Lejeune between August 1, 1953, and December 31, 1987.

 If none of the above apply to you, you may still qualify for care based on your income.
 Learn more about how the amount of money your family makes ([income threshold](http://nationalincomelimits.vaftl.us/)) can affect your eligibility for VA benefits.

+### Already enrolled?

+To update your personal, insurance, or financial information from a previous application, download and fill out a [10-10EZR](/healthcare/forms/vha-10-10ezr-fill.pdf).

 ### Additional forms for caregivers and active-duty Servicemembers